Graphics pipeline: The World Coordinate System

-In the case of row vectors, this works exactly the other way round.
-The multiplication now takes place from left as $v_{out} = v_{in} * M$ with 1x4-row vectors and the concatenation is $M = R_x * T_x$ when we also first rotate and then move.
+In the case of row vectors, this works exactly the other way around.
+The multiplication now takes place from the left as $v_{out} = v_{in} * M$ with 1x4-row vectors and the concatenation is $M = R_x * T_x$ when we also first rotate and then move.
 The matrices shown above are valid for the second case, while those for column vectors are transposed.
 The rule $(v*M)^{T} = M^{T}*v^{T}$ applies, which for multiplication with vectors means that you can switch the multiplication order by transposing the matrix.

-The interesting thing about this matrix chaining is that a new coordinate system is defined by each such transformation.
-This can be extended as desired.
-For example, the propeller of the aircraft may be a separate model, which is then placed by translation to the aircraft nose.
-This translation only needs to describe the shift from the model coordinate system to the propeller coordinate system.
-In order to draw the entire aircraft, the transformation matrix for the aircraft is first determined, the points are transformed, and then the propeller model matrix is multiplied to the matrix of the aircraft, and then the propeller points are transformed.
+In matrix chaining, each transformation defines a new coordinate system, allowing for flexible extensions.
+For instance, an aircraft's propeller, modeled separately, can be attached to the aircraft nose through translation, which only shifts from the model to the propeller coordinate system.
+To render the aircraft, its transformation matrix is first computed to transform the points, followed by multiplying the propeller model matrix by the aircraft's matrix for the propeller points.
+This calculated matrix is known as the 'world matrix,' essential for each object in the scene before rendering.
+The application can then dynamically alter these matrices, such as updating the aircraft's position with each frame based on speed.

 The matrix calculated in this way is also called the world matrix.
 It must be determined for each object in the world before rendering.
-The application can introduce changes here, for example change the position of the aircraft according to the speed after each frame.
+The application can introduce changes here, for example, changing the position of the aircraft according to the speed after each frame.

 Camera Transformation

 In addition to the objects, the scene also defines a virtual camera or viewer that indicates the position and direction of view relative to which the scene is rendered.
-The scene is transformed so that the camera is at the origin looking along the Z axis.
+The scene is transformed so that the camera is at the origin looking along the Z-axis.
 The resulting coordinate system is called the camera coordinate system and the transformation is called camera transformation or View Transformation.